oVirt/ovirt-site/source/blog/2016-12-20-ci-please-build.html.md

     ./run_suite.sh -s http://jenkins.ovirt.org/job/vdsm_master_build-artifacts-on-demand-el7-x86_64/1/artifact/exported-artifacts/ basic_suite_master

 For more info and help on using this new feature, feel free to come and ask us on infra@ovirt.org.
+For more info on oVirt system tests, checkout the [Project Documentation Page](http://ovirt-system-tests.readthedocs.io)

 Happy Building!